-Prior to 2008, the Company invested \$6.5 million in auction rate securities with original maturities ranging from 2025 to 2040, but which had auctions to reset the yield every 7 to 35 days.
-Certain auctions failed during 2008 and the underlying securities were not redeemed by the issuer.
-During 2008, the Company recorded an other-than-temporary impairment charge of \$3.5 million on one of these investments.
+Prior to 2008, the Company invested in auction rate securities of which certain auctions failed during 2008 and the underlying securities were not redeemed by the issuer.
+The Company currently has two remaining auction rate security investments with a par value totaling \$4.5 million.
+During 2008, the Company recorded an other-than-temporary impairment charge of \$3.5 million for the larger of the two investments.
 The Company reduced the carrying value to zero due to credit downgrades of the underlying issuer and the bond insurer as well as increasing publicly reported exposure to bankruptcy risk by the issuer.
-During 2010 and 2011, two of the issuers of the Company's other auction rate securities redeemed a total of \$2.0 million of the auction rate securities at par value.
-From 2008 to 2010, the Company also recorded temporary impairment charges of \$0.1 million on these investments, resulting in a \$0.9 million auction rate security investment on the balance sheet at March 31, 2011.
-The unrealized loss is included as a separate component of shareholders' equity and in total comprehensive income.
-The \$0.9 million auction rate security held by the Company at March 31, 2011 was issued by a state educational loan authority and is collateralized by federally insured student loans.
-This investment consequently has a high credit rating, and the Company intends and has the ability to hold this security until maturity or until redeemed.
+The second auction rate security with a par value of \$1.0 million held by the Company at June 30, 2011 was issued by a state educational loan authority, is collateralized by federally insured student loans and matures in 2037.
+At June 30, 2011, the carrying value of this investment is \$0.9 million as the Company has recorded temporary impairment charges against this investment prior to 2011.
+This investment has a high credit rating, and the Company intends and has the ability to hold this security until maturity or until redeemed.
 In determining the fair value of the auction rate security, the Company considered the credit worthiness of the counterparty, estimates of interest rates, expected holding periods, and the timing and value of expected future cash flows.
 Changes in the assumptions underlying the Company's valuation could have a significant impact on the value of this security, which may cause losses and potentially require the Company to record other-than-temporary impairment charges on this investment in the future.
-The Company will continue to evaluate the fair value of its auction rate security investment each reporting period for a potential other-thantemporary impairment.
+The Company will continue to evaluate the fair value of its auction rate security investment each reporting period for a potential other-than-temporary impairment.